Hyperthymesia: Notable cases

 As the condition has become better known, more people claiming to have hyperthymestic abilities have emerged.
 In the aftermath of the 2006 Neurocase publication alone, more than 200 people contacted McGaugh; however, only a handful of cases were determined to be actual cases of hyperthymesia.
 The second verified case was Brad Williams, the third was Rick Baron, and in 2009, Bob Petrella became the fourth person diagnosed with hyperthymestic syndrome.

-On December 19, 2010, actress Marilu Henner was featured on the U.S. television program 60 Minutes for her superior autobiographical memory ability.
-Henner claimed she could remember almost every day of her life since she was 11 years old.
+The U.S. television program 60 Minutes featured actress Marilu Henner in 2010 for her superior autobiographical memory ability.
+Henner claimed to remember almost every day of her life since age 11.
 The show was initially pitched as a story featuring hyperthymestic violinist Louise Owen, but the reporter Lesley Stahl volunteered her friend Henner as having a similar ability.

-In June 2012, the case of H.K.
-Derryberry was reported, a blind 20-year-old man who could clearly recall every day of his life since the age of about 11.
+In 2012, reports emerged of H.K.
+Derryberry, a blind 20-year-old man who could clearly recall every day of the last nine years of his life.
 Derryberry had been born at 27 weeks, weighing just over 2 lbs and was in neonatal intensive care for 96 days.
-A severe brain hemorrhage was the likely cause of cerebral palsy, and his prematurity resulted in congenital blindness.
-He told researchers that his memories are rich in sensory and emotional details, regardless of whether they are from years ago or yesterday.
+A brain hemorrhage was the likely cause of cerebral palsy, and his premature birth brought congenital blindness.
+He told researchers that his memories are rich in detail, regardless of whether they are from years ago or yesterday.
 About 90% of his memories are in the first person, compared with an average of 66% in the general population.
-Brandon Ally and his team, at Vanderbilt University, Nashville, Tennessee, conducted a series of tests with the subject, including a brain scan that was compared with 30 age-matched controls.
-His brain was smaller than average (probably a result of his premature birth at 27 weeks).
+A team at Vanderbilt University conducted a series of tests including a brain scan that was compared with 30 age-matched controls.
+His brain was smaller than average (probably a result of his birth at 27 weeks).
 His right amygdala, however, was 20% larger, with enhanced functional connectivity between the right amygdala and hippocampus and in other regions.
-In 2016, HK's remarkable life story was published by HarperCollins Christian Publishing in a book entitled The Awakening of HK Derryberry: My Unlikely Friendship with the Boy Who Remembers Everything, which details his medical condition.
-It was written by his mentor Jim Bradford with the help of Andy Hardin.
+In 2016 HK's story was published, The Awakening of HK Derryberry: My Unlikely Friendship with the Boy Who Remembers Everything, written by his mentor Jim Bradford.